 Attendance is directly related to academic success and a positive school culture.
-With this in mind, the school calendar is published in advance to provide ample time for families to plan vacations and regularly scheduled doctor visits.
+The school calendar is published in advance to provide ample time for families to plan vacations and regularly scheduled doctor visits.
 Students are required to attend school and arrive on time.